PRE-ORDER YOUR COPY

 Illustrated with dozens of colour photographs, many of which are shared here for the first time, and featuring an exclusive Foreword by Lin-Manuel Miranda, this book is an essential read for all fans of Hamilton – offering fresh, first-hand insights into the music and characters they love and know so well – as well as for aspiring and current performers, students, and anyone who wants to discover what it really felt like to be in the room where it happened.

-Hamilton and Me will be published by Nick Hern Books in Summer 2021, and will be available to pre-order soon.
+Hamilton and Me will be published by Nick Hern Books on 1 July, and is available to pre-order now.

 ABOUT THE AUTHOR